 LEARN MORE ABOUT CYBERSECURITY TRAINING AT HERZING

+Herzing's online Cybersecurity Specialist program takes just 12 months and includes a five-week internship.
 The program also includes preparation for leading IT security certifications, such as SSCP and CISSP.

 Through our partnership with global cybersecurity leader Fortinet, students also have access to Fortinet courses and certifications.

 Wondering if our program is right for you?
-An Admissions Advisor can answer all your questions about courses, costs, careers, and more.
+An admissions advisor can answer all your questions about courses, costs, careers, and more.

-Click below to explore the Cybersecurity Specialist program and chat live with an Advisor.
+Click below to explore the Cybersecurity Specialist program and chat live with an advisor.
 We're here to help!